 A Little Further Than Rockaway: Getting To Jacob Riis

 While technically on the same stretch of land as the Rockaways, Jacob Riis Beach is an entirely separate destination that shares a border with Fort Tilden, a secret beach hidden behind a summer recreation park and an abandoned military fort.

 To get to Jacob Riss Park, Beach, and Boardwalk, you can take the NYC Metropolitan Transit Authority (MTA) subway or bus from Manhattan in about an hour and a half.
 You can either take the 2 to Flatbush Avenue and transfer to the Q35 bus or take the A or S to Rockaway Park then the Q35 or Q22 bus to Jacob Riis Park.

 Additionally, you can either take the New York Beach Ferry or the NYC Beach Bus with service from Williamsburg or the Barclay's Center in Brooklyn.
 You can also drive to Jacob Riis by taking Rockaway Beach Boulevard west of 149th Beach Street, and there is a large parking lot with plenty of space for everyone just a short walk away from the beach.

 Jacob Riis Park Beach Basics

 Located in Queens, Jacob Riis Beach offers a mile of ocean-front sun and sand.
-The beachfront runs from Beach 149 to Beach 169 with a wide variety of facilities for visitors, including spray showers, restrooms, playgrounds and water fountains.
+The beachfront runs from Beach 149 to Beach 169 Streets with a wide variety of facilities for visitors, including spray showers, restrooms, playgrounds, and water fountains.

-Chairs/Umbrellas: New for 2015, as part of the Riis Park Beach Bazaar chair and umbrella rentals are available on the Boardwalk at Jacob Riis!
-There are also chairs, towels and other items for sale from vendors -- particularly on the weekends when the beach is busiest.
+As part of the Riis Park Beach Bazaar that was installed in 2015, there are now also chair and umbrella rentals available on the Boardwalk.
+There are also chairs, towels, and other items for sale from vendors, particularly on the weekends when the beach is busiest.

 03 of 03